cosmos/cosmos-sdk/docs/ics/ics-xxx-signed-messages.md

 concrete types are registered.
 Can we rely on this mechanism or do we need a custom true injective encoding?

+User-agents such Voyager, Metamask, and Ledger may provide human-readable and structured data, but this data must be consistent in terms of the field types and structure itself encoded via `amino`.
+This would require said applications to have an `amino` implementation.
+This may yet further warrant a simple custom encoding.

 > TODO: Do we need to implement a custom encoding scheme instead of or atop amino similar or equal to EIP-712 `hashStruct`?
 As far as I know, this is mostly due to providing Soldity efficiencies and addressing limitations.